 - It may take longer to pay off your debt.

 The debt snowball method is a good choice if you’re dealing with some hardcore debt fatigue and need a boost of motivation.
-If you go this route, know that you’ll probably pay more in interest since you’re focusing on the smallest balance first, rather than the interest rate.
+If you go this route, know that you’ll probably pay more in interest since you’re focusing on the smallest balance first rather than the interest rate.

-- You save money on interest (win)!
+- You save more on interest over the life of the loan.